 - All breakfasts

-- Dinners (except in Cortina d'Ampezzo)
+- All dinners (except dinner in Cortina d'Ampezzo)

 - Local English speaking Professional UIAGM/IFMGA Ski Guide for 6 days